mwpastore/rack-protection-maximum_cookie/README.md

     and Rack's built-in check for them is nonexistent in the former case and not implemented correctly in the latter).

-2. Older browsers that do have per-domain cookie limits enforce these limits client-side, cumulatively over time.
+2. Browsers that do have per-domain cookie limits enforce these limits client-side, cumulatively over time.
 If you were to set a new cookie, every few minutes, one at a time, eventually you'd hit a limit.
-In these cases, the per-response protections that this gem provides won't help you.
+Or another service could be setting cookies for the domain your service listens on.
+If this is a concern for your app, see the `:stateful?` option below.

-    In practice, your web app is most likely setting the same cookies, for the same domains, every response, all in the same response, and it knows about all the cookies being set, so this gem should help in those cases.
+    In practice, your service is most likely setting the same cookies, for the same domains, every response, all in the same response, and it knows about all the cookies being set, so the default behavior of this gem should be appropriate in those cases.

 ## Installation